KaiChen1008/auth-cmd/README.md

 ### Add a Token

-To add a new token by qr-code
+To add a new token by a QRcode

 ```sh
 auth add-qr